Courses, Specializations, and Program Sheets

 Q: What courses can I count as Electives on my program sheet?

 A: Courses numbered above 110 in the Computer Science department (except CS196, 197, 198) can be counted as electives.
 In general, courses in the School of Engineering, Mathematics or Statistics departments that are numbered above 100 and are of a technical nature are acceptable, technical meaning that the course involves programming, use of college-level mathematics/statistics or engineering concepts.
 Other courses, for example, those in entrepeneurship, ethics, art, history, languages, athletics, and public speaking, cannot be counted as elective course work.

 Q: What is the minimum number of units I can take per quarter?
 Is it the same for my last quarter before graduation?

 A: Every student (both international and not international) has to register for at least 8 units per quarter.
-The only exceptions are summer quarter when the minimum is one unit, and the last quarter before graduation when students may, by filling a Request for Graduate Tuition Adjustment Form, take as few as 3 units.
+The only exceptions are summer quarter when the minimum is one unit, and the last quarter before graduation when students may, by filling a Request for Graduate Petition for Part-Time Enrollment, take as few as 3 units.

-A: The following residency policy is effective for students who begin their graduate program in Autumn Quarter 2001.
-You have to be registered for 45 units and no transfer units are allowed.
+A: You have to complete 45 units and no transfer units are allowed.